 Once you have the status, you can then do what you want with it.

-So it's kind of, there is that idea that's not just confined to the manosphere, the, that shame has kind of gone out of ascending, getting on in that world, like the death of shame among influences in some way, I think contributes to that.
+So it's kind of, there is that idea that's not just confined to the manosphere, that shame has kind of gone out of ascending, getting on in that world, like the death of shame among influences in some way, I think contributes to that.

-And that's not just a manosphere thing.
+and that's not just a manosphere thing.

 Cringe immunity.